evmos/evmos/docs/protocol/proto-docs.md

-<a name="evmos.fees.v1.MsgRegisterDevFeeInfoResponse"></a>
+<a name="evmos.fees.v1.MsgRegisterFeeResponse"></a>

-### MsgRegisterDevFeeInfoResponse
+### MsgRegisterFeeResponse
-MsgRegisterDevFeeInfoResponse defines the MsgRegisterDevFeeInfo response type
+MsgRegisterFeeResponse defines the MsgRegisterFee response type

-<a name="evmos.fees.v1.MsgUpdateDevFeeInfo"></a>
+<a name="evmos.fees.v1.MsgUpdateFee"></a>

-### MsgUpdateDevFeeInfo
+### MsgUpdateFee
-MsgUpdateDevFeeInfo defines a message that updates the withdraw address for a registered DevFeeInfo
+MsgUpdateFee defines a message that updates the withdraw address for a registered Fee

 | Field | Type | Label | Description |